Research

 Project Overview

-The primary focus of CGEM research activities is processing and inversion of gravity, gravity gradiometer, electrical, electromagnetic and magnetic data.
-While the research projects undertaken by CGEM members are formulated in cooperation with sponsors of our consortia, by research grant proposals, and by personal interests, the following partial list of research topics is presented primarily by application.
+CGEM’s research activities primary focus on processing and inversion of gravity, gravity gradiometer, electrical, electromagnetic, and magnetic data.
+While the research projects undertaken by CGEM members are formulated in cooperation with consortia sponsors, through research grants, and based on personal interests, the following partial list of research topics is presented primarily by application.

 Adaptive Lp Inversion